Liqwid-Labs/liqwid-liquidation-bot/README.md

 cardano-cli address build --payment-verification-key-file key.vkey --out-file payment.addr [--mainnet | --testnet-magic 2]
 ```

-NOTE: Once generated the `payment.addr` must be funded in order to run the bot.
+NOTE: Once generated the address used to fund your wallet will be in `payment.addr`.
-The wallet will require the "underlying" currency of the market to liquidation
-loans within that market; i.e., ADA is required to liquidate an ADA loan, and
-DJED (plus ADA for transaction fees) is required to liquidate a DJED loan.

-Liquidations rewards (either qADA, qDJED, or both) will be paid back to the wallet.
-These rewards _are not_ automatically redeemed; you must redeem them manually.
-Future version of the bot will include a default redemption strategy.

-The environment variable expected by the docker image is then `SKEY` which is the `cborHex` field of the key.skey file:
+`SKEY` is the `cborHex` field of the key.skey file:

-> NOTE: No environment variables require quotes. `cborHex_signing_key` and NOT `"cborHex_signing_key"`.

 ```
 SKEY=cborHex_signing_key